cronologic-de/ug_ndigo6g/source/techdata.rst

 integrator to ensure that the assembled system is compliant to applicable standards of the country that the system is operated in, especially with regards to user safety and electromagnetic interference.
-Compliance was only tested for attached cables shorter than **3m.**
+Compliance was only tested for attached cables shorter than 3 |nbws| m.

 When handling the board, adequate measures have to be taken to protect the circuits against electrostatic discharge (ESD).
 All power supplied